Parents’ Guide to Starting Solid Foods

 Wondering if your baby is ready to start on solid foods?
-Here are a few key factors that indicate your baby is ready for solids include: They’re able to hold their head up while sitting, shows interest in what others are eating, opens their mouth when food approaches and are able to move food from a spoon or fork into their throat.
+Watch to learn a few key factors that indicate your baby is ready for solids.

-The AAP recommends starting babies on solid food when they are roughly 6 months old.
+The AAP recommends starting babies on solid foods around 6 months.
 Start with thinly pureed fruits and veggies.
-Wait a few days before introducing them to new foods, this way if your baby has an allergic reaction you will know why.
+Wait a few days between trying new baby foods.
+Then, if baby has an allergic reaction, you’ll know why!